-- (1) After any contract required surface milling, and immediately prior to commencing CIR operations, remove from the roadway, and up to one inch below the milled surface, any vegetation, standing water, loose crack filler, and any other deleterious materials. - (2) Inspect the pavement surface, after any contract required surface milling, for areas of yielding subgrade.
-Yielding areas will be repaired prior to CIR operations and paid for in accordance with the Prepare Foundation for CIR Pavement SPV item. - (3) Blade the existing base aggregate roadway shoulders away from the asphaltic surface edge to minimize contamination of the CIR pavement.
+After any contract required surface milling, and immediately prior to commencing CIR operations, remove from the roadway, and up to one inch below the milled surface, any vegetation, standing water, loose crack filler, and any other deleterious materials.

+Inspect the pavement surface, after any contract required surface milling, for areas of yielding subgrade.
+Yielding areas will be repaired prior to CIR operations and paid for according to the Prepare Foundation for CIR Pavement SPV item.

+Blade the existing base aggregate roadway shoulders away from the asphaltic surface edge to minimize contamination of the CIR pavement.

-C.3.2 Processing and Placement of CIR Material
+C.3.2 Processing and Placement of Recycled Pavement Mixture

-- (1) Mill the existing pavement to the required depth and width indicated on the plans. - (2) Further process the milled RAP material as necessary by crushing, screening, and/or sizing to the gradation requirements of B.1. - (3) Blend the RAP material with the mix design specified proportions of stabilizing agent and water; produce a uniform and homogeneous recycled mixture. - (4) Spread the recycled mixture to the grade, elevations, and slopes specified on the plans; avoiding tearing or scarring of the recycled pavement surface. - (5) Ensure proper material transfer, handling, and spreading to prevent material segregation.
-If segregation does occurs behind the paver, the contractor shall take immediate steps to correct the problem.
-Corrective action may include adjusting the forward speed of the paving operation and adjusting the follow of material to paver.
-The contractor shall make adjustments until a satisfactory end-product has been obtained, as determined by the Engineer. - (6) Longitudinal joints between successive CIR operations shall be overlapped a minimum of 3 inches.
-Consideration should be given to the amount of stabilizing agent used in the overlapping pass.
-Adjust the width of the stabilizing agent application so that the overlapped CIR mixtures maintains the target stabilizing agent content.
-Transverse joints between successive CIR operations during the same day of placement shall be overlapped a minimum of 2 feet.
-The beginning of each day's recycling operation shall overlap the end of the preceding recycling operation a minimum of 50 feet unless otherwise directed by the engineer.
+Mill the existing pavement to the required depth and width indicated on the plans.

+Further process the milled RAP material as necessary by crushing, screening, and/or sizing to the gradation requirements of B.1.

+Blend the RAP material with the mix design specified proportions of stabilizing agent and water; produce a uniform and homogeneous recycled mixture.

+Spread the recycled mixture to the grade, elevations, and slopes specified on the plans; avoiding tearing or scarring of the recycled pavement surface.

+Ensure proper material transfer, handling, and spreading to prevent particle segregation.

+Longitudinal joints between successive CIR operations shall be overlapped a minimum of 3 inches.
+Transverse joints between successive CIR operations shall be overlapped a minimum of 2 feet.